rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 `Result<T, E>` where the generic parameter `T` has been filled in with the concrete type `String`, and the generic type `E` has been filled in with the concrete type `io::Error`.
-If this function succeeds without any problems, the caller of this function will receive an `Ok` value that holds a `String`—the username that this function read from the file.
+If this function succeeds without any problems, the caller of this function will receive an `Ok` value that holds a `String` — the username that this function read from the file.
 If this function encounters any problems, the caller of this function will receive an `Err` value that holds an instance of `io::Error` that contains more information about what the problems were.
-We chose `io::Error` as the return type of this function because that happens to be the type of the error value returned from both of the operations we're calling in this function's body that might fail: the `File::open` function and the `read_to_string` method.
+We chose `io::Error` as the return type of this function because that happens to be the type of the error value returned from both of the operations we’re calling in this function’s body that might fail: the `File::open` function and the `read_to_string` method.

 The body of the function starts by calling the `File::open` function.
-Then we handle the `Result` value returned with a `match` similar to the `match` in Listing 9-3, only instead of calling `panic!` in the `Err` case, we return early from this function and pass the error value from `File::open` back to the caller as this function's error value.
+Then we handle the `Result` value returned with a `match` similar to the `match` in Listing 9-3, only instead of calling `panic!` in the `Err` case, we return early from this function and pass the error value from `File::open` back to the caller as this function’s error value.
 If `File::open` succeeds, we store the file handle in the variable `f` and continue.

 Then we create a new `String` in variable `s` and call the `read_to_string`